jacobbamberger/GraphCovers/README.md

 In the code we focus on the generationg process, and give an efficient algorithm for testing if two generated graphs are isomorphic.
 Both are described in Section 3 of the paper.
 The codebase can be found in [covers.py](https://github.com/jacobbamberger/GraphCovers/blob/main/covers.py), but to get started we recommend checking out the [notebook](https://github.com/jacobbamberger/GraphCovers/blob/main/covers_notebook.ipynb).
 In the notebook we first generate some graphs, then visualize them, and finally try classifying them with several GNN architecures.
 Everything can be run on a CPU.

 ## Getting started
+You only need numpy and networkx to generate the dataset, plotly to vizualise the covers, and pytorch and pytorch-geometric to train the models on the jupyter notebook.
+If you don't have this in your environment, one option is to do the following:

 1. Start by installing the requirements:
 ```
 python3 -m venv env